 Since it wasn’t part of your regular budget, it shouldn’t be part of your regular spending, likewise to any other cash you receive unexpectedly, like a bonus at work.

-Set aside the amount you need for your Christmas budget before you spend your “extra” money on anything else.
-That way, you know Christmas is taken care of and don’t have to think about it until later in the year!
+Set aside the amount you need for your Christmas budget before spending your “extra” money on anything else.
+That way, you know Christmas is taken care of, and you don’t have to think about it until later in the year!

 If there is any room to cut in your budget, take whatever you pare down and put that amount right into your Christmas savings account every month.
 You could even jump-start your holiday savings by planning a no-spend a month.